sandervonk/CALclock/FULL_INSTALL.md

 git clone --recursive git@github.com:sandervonk/CALclock.git
 ```

-From within Microsoft Visual Code (VScode), add the [Microsoft's C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).
-Then add the [Espressif IDF extension](https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension) and follow its configuration to install ESP-IDF 4.4.
+Then, from within Microsoft Visual Code (VSCode), add the [Microsoft's C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) and the [Espressif IDF extension](https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension) and follow its configuration to install ESP-IDF 4.4.

 ### Google Apps Script

 The software is a symbiosis between [Google Apps Script](https://developers.google.com/apps-script/guides/web) and firmware running on the ESP32.
 The script reads events from your Google Calendar and presents them as JSON to the ESP32 device.

 To create the Web app:
-  - Create a new project on [script.google.com](https://script.google.com);
+  - Create a new project at [script.google.com](https://script.google.com);
-  - Rename the project to e.g. `CALclock-doGet`
+  - Rename the project to some thing meaningful, for example, `CALclock-doGet`
-  - Copy and paste the code from `script\Code.gs`
+  - Copy and paste the code from `script\Code.gs` into the script
   - Add the `Google Calendar API` service .
   - Select the function `test` and click `Debug`.
 This will ask for permissions.
-Don't expect output.
+Don't expect any output just yet.
   - Click `Deploy` and chose `New deployment`, chose
     - Service tye = `Web app`
     - Execute as = `Me`
-    - Who has access = `Anyone`, make sure you understand what the script does!
+    - Who has access = `Anyone` (make sure you understand what the script does!)
-    - Copy the Web app URL to the clipboard
+    - Copy the URL of the web app to your clipboard

 Open the URL in a web browser.
 You should get a reply like
 ```json